GERD (Gastroesophageal Reflux Disease) in Children

 Which children are at risk for GERD?

-GERD is very common during a baby’s first year of life.
-It often goes away on its
+GER is very common during a baby’s first year of life.
+It often goes away on its own.

-own.
-Your child is more at risk for GERD if he or she has:
+Your child is more at risk for GERD if they have:

 What are the symptoms of GERD in a child?